 Miller received her J.D. from Willamette University College of Law, and her B.A., magna cum laude, from Pacific Lutheran University.

 Pennsylvania is the fifth largest insurance market in the United States, in terms of premium volume, and the 14th largest insurance market in the world.

 The Insurance Commissioner is entrusted with enforcing the insurance laws of Pennsylvania, including protecting consumers and monitoring the financial solvency of Pennsylvania domestic insurance companies.
-Pennsylvania serves as the lead regulator for an array of insurance companies from small mutuals that trace their history to the 1700s to a number of large internationally active insurance groups.
+Pennsylvania serves as the lead regulator for an array of insurance companies from small mutuals that trace their history to the 1700's to a number of large internationally active insurance groups.
 Pennsylvania has been at the forefront of advancing the regulation of domestic IAIGs.
-The department also investigates and enforces state laws and regulations pertaining to insurance and responds to consumer inquiries through its three regional offices.
+The department also investigates and enforces state laws and regulations pertaining to insurance and responds to consumer inquiries.
 The department provides the public with information and educational brochures regarding various types of insurance.

 The Pennsylvania Insurance Commissioner administers the following:

 · Catastrophic Loss Benefits Continuation Fund

 · Workers' Compensation Security Fund